Chart Color Schemes

 O'Sullivan Beach is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the O'Sullivan Beach statistical area (Lv2) is around 2,043.
-This reflects a growth of 199 people since the 2021 Census, which reported a population of 1,844.
-The increase was inferred from AreaSearch's estimate of 2,005 residents following examination of ABS data released in June 2024 and an additional 16 validated new addresses since the Census date.
-This results in a population density ratio of approximately 1,098 persons per square kilometer.
-The growth rate of 10.8% since the 2021 census exceeded both the SA3 area (6.2%) and the SA4 region, making it a growth leader in the region.
-Interstate migration contributed around 71.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of O'Sullivan Beach is estimated to be around 2,045 people.
+This reflects an increase of 201 people since the 2021 Census, which reported a population of 1,844 people.
+The change was inferred from AreaSearch's resident population estimate of 2,005 based on the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,099 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 10.9% growth since the 2021 census exceeded both the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 71.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population